talkable/talkable-docs/source/ios_sdk/getting_started.rst

   .. note::

-    Please replace `<your-site-slug>` with your actual Site ID, which can be found on your site's **Dashboard** at https://admin.talkable.com
+    Please replace `<your-site-slug>` with your actual site slug, which can be found on your site's **Dashboard** at https://admin.talkable.com

 3. Add following lines to `application:handleOpenURL:` or `application:openURL:sourceApplication:annotation:`